radi0sus/plot-mb/README.md

 # plot-mb
 A Python 3 script for (hassle-free) plotting of Mößbauer (MB) spectra from parameter files (text files) or from [ORCA](https://orcaforum.kofo.mpg.de) output files.
 In case of ORCA output files, the script calculates the isomeric shift δ from ρ(0) according to the equation δ = ɑ*(ρ(0) - C) + β, ΔE<sub>Q</sub> is taken from the ORCA output.
 The parameters ɑ, C and β can be changed in the script or from the command line.
+The script can also read δ, ΔE<sub>Q</sub>, line width (optional) and the ratio (optional) of componentsfrom a text file and plot the Mößbauer (MB) spectra.
 The Mößbauer spectrum is calculated as a summation of Lorentz functions.
 The script can plot and also export single or multiple spectra.

 ## External modules
  `numpy`